hrzhao76/Vertexing-Tutorial/week_2.md

 ## Task for the Week:
  - [ ] familiarize with ACTS commands from generating information from Pythia8 to using AMVF to do vertexing.
  - [ ] start learning the root file structure and print out truth information and reconstructed information from the root file by using _uproot_
- - [ ] _perhaps_ start drawing some performance plot after creating your own 10000 events root file.
+ - [ ] _perhaps_ start drawing some performance plot after creating your own 10000 events root file. (complete the exercise)

 ## Tutorials:
  - Introducing [uproot](https://github.com/scikit-hep/uproot3), you can read through the README.rst to learn some of the basic commands regarding to uproot.